Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Show-1

+\paragraph{Denoising Diffusion Probabilistic Models (DDPMs)~\citep{ho2020denoising}} are generative models that utilize a reverse Markov chain to synthesize data, beginning from a noise distribution and progressively denoising it.
+This process is driven by optimizing model parameters to align the reverse sequence with the forward noisy sequence.
+The training objective focuses on minimizing the difference between the actual noise and the noise estimated by the model, formalized as follows:

+This expression represents the expected value of the squared $L2$ norm between the noise \(\epsilon\) and the noise predicted by the model \(\epsilon_{\theta}\), where \(\epsilon\) is drawn from a standard Gaussian distribution and \(x_t\) is the noisy data at timestep \(t\).
+The model's parameters \(\theta\) are trained to minimize this expectation, which corresponds to denoising the data point \(x_t\).

-\textbf{UNet architecture for text to image model.} The UNet model is introduced by \citep{2015u} for biomedical image segmentation.
+\paragraph{UNet architecture for text-to-image model.} The UNet model is first introduced by ~\citep{2015u} for biomedical image segmentation.
 Popular UNet for text-to-image diffusion model usually contains multiple down, middle, and up blocks.
-Each block consists of a resent2D layer, a self-attention layer, and a cross-attention layer.
-Text condition $c$ is inserted into to cross-attention layer as keys and values.
-For a text-guided Diffusion Model, with the text embedding $c $ the objective is given by:
+Each block consists of a ResNet2D layer, a self-attention layer, and a cross-attention layer.
+The cross-attention layers play a crucial role in fusing images and texts, allowing text-to-image models to generate images that are consistent with textual descriptions.
+Text condition $c$ is inserted into cross-attention layer as keys and values.
+For a text-guided diffusion model, with the text embedding $c$, the objective is given by: